vzyrianov/huffman_coding/README.md

 # huffman_coding

 A file compressor / decompressor that implements the huffman algorithm.
 Works on any file type.
 On text it generally decreases file size by 50%.
-Other file type's compression ratios depend on how random the data is in it.
+Other file type's compression ratios depend on how random the data in the file is.

 ## Handing binary